jeffThompson/PhysicalComputing/Week03_Buttons/Demos/07-ComplexCommands.md

 | (wait)            | While the page opens |
 | `k`               | Shortcut to play YouTube videos |

-Kind of complicated-looking but really just step-by-step of what we do normally!
+Kind of complicated-looking but really just step-by-step of what we would do normally!

 Keyboard shortcuts for various applications will be helpful here, since we don't have mouse input.
+You can start with the menus in your app, but you might find more by looking in the Help menu or online reference.

 ***